 In other words, MoviePass will only make money as long as some of its users aren’t seeing enough movies each month.

 MoviePass may not live or die by its deals with studios, but it will live or die by how it treats its customers.
 Currently, the service is still young; it’s quirks are forgivable.
 And my time with it has been mostly very positive.
 The only problem I’ve had is communication.
 When I first signed up for MoviePass, there wasn’t a sheet that told me the rules.
 I didn’t know I couldn’t see 3D movies, for example.
 I’ve also had difficulty doing some things like, say, changing my password or altering my account.
 Because the service is mostly app-based, it doesn’t yet have a great website to go to to modify your account either.
 And what do I do if I lose my card?

-There are questions and a lot of ground MoviePass needs to cover, but for film enthusiasts, it’s still a great bargain.
+There are questions and a lot of ground MoviePass needs to cover, but for film enthusiasts, it’s a great bargain.
 Spikes told me that he wants MoviePass “to become the one-stop shop for film enthusiasts” and even seemed to hint at things like having a MoviePass streaming service in the future.
 These are all awesome ideas.
-Right now, though, I’d be happier if I could take a date to the movies and not have to pay twice like a weirdo.
+Right now, though, I’d be happier if I could take a date to the movies and not have to pay twice.
+There is still no couples option.

-Also, now that my movies are paid for, I only have one big problem: Now I want to sign up for a PopcornPass.
+Now that my movies are paid for, I’m left to wonder where I sign up for a PopcornPass.
 Can someone get on that?

 - MoviePass’ $10 plan for near-unlimited movies surpasses 2 million subscribers